computersarecool/cpp_sockets/README.md

 UDP or TCP,

-Server or Client,
+server or client,

 By asking for:
 - Protocol
-- Client or Server
+- client or server

 If client:
 - Destination IP address